rcsb/py-rcsb_app_file/README.md

 Those functions may throw a fastapi.HTTPException, so you will have to enclose function calls in a try except block.

-A fastapi server will automatically return on those exceptions, but other servers may not.
-Please report all problems.

 # Uploads and downloads

 ### HTML examples